-From his research, O’Neill discovered that the majority of companies that experienced strong stock price growth had quarterly earnings growth in excess of 70% before the price growth started.
+From his research, O’Neill discovered that the majority of companies that experienced strong stock price growth had quarterly earnings growth above 70% before the price growth started.

 A – Annual Earnings.

 Does the company show good earnings growth for previous years?
-O’Neill suggests again an annual growth rate in earnings of at least 25%.
-He also suggests that a return on equity (ROE) of over 17% should also be checked for as it implies the company is investing its capital efficiently.
+O’Neill suggests an annual growth rate in earnings of at least 25% again.
+He also suggests that a return on equity (ROE) of over 17% should also be checked for, as it implies the company is investing its capital efficiently.

-Most stock screeners will allow you to filter on 1,3 & 5 year annual earnings growth.
-If you select a 5-year annual earnings growth rate this will help you to filter out those companies who are simply experiencing short term growth or manipulating accounts to show higher earnings for a particular quarter.
+Most stock screeners will allow you to filter on 1,3 & 5-year annual earnings growth.
+If you select a 5-year annual earnings growth rate, this will help you filter out those companies who are simply experiencing short term growth or manipulating accounts to show higher earnings for a particular quarter.
 You can play with the timescale you use, but this seems like a reasonable criterion.

 Has the company innovated its product base or injected new management to seek higher performance?
 Here we essentially move to a business question.

-If a company has a history of innovation or developing products that are superior to the competition in price, quality or both, this is a very good signal for future stock price growth.
+If a company has a history of innovation or developing products that are superior to the competition in price, quality, or both, this is an excellent signal for future stock price growth.

-Additionally, management or board changes according to O’Neill were also a positive indicator.
-Injecting new blood into an organization’s leadership structure is a way to drive growth, New People = New Ideas.
+Additionally, the management or board changes, according to O’Neill, were also a positive indicator.
+Injecting new blood into an organization’s leadership structure is a way to drive growth; New People = New Ideas.